dreamcatcher-tech/network/Inbox/2023-01-18 1632 Transient Forks.md

 ## Including transients into the application itself
 Storing all the users drafts as part of the production application seems more beneficial in the crm use cases, as privacy is not a large concern.
 Privacy between users could still be achieved using the [[ACL]].

+## Generating a Pulse in the UI
+If we generate a pulse, and do not sign it, then we can use the syncer to produce a crisp based on this item.
+If we permit using these soft pulses to sync with, then we can maintain the logic of the pulse, but avoid making long lived chains.

+The engine could take a pulse that was being soft forked, and pierce it.
+Can flag it as never having its results saved.